SNL-WaterPower/WecOptTool-MATLAB/README.md

 ## Contributing

-Contributions to WecOptLib are welcome.
+Contributions to the toolbox are welcome.
 The project follows a [trunk based development](https://trunkbaseddevelopment.com/) paradigm and updates to the code should be made through [pull requests]( https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).